 Ported from the PSP, Final Fantasy Tactics: The War of the Lions is one of the best turn-based strategy games ever made.
 It features a huge cast of interesting characters, a massive number of missions, and a deep and rewarding battle system that gradually reveals its complexities and nuances over time.
 While it’s the most expensive game on this list, it boasts over 100 hours of excellent gameplay.

 At its core, The Witness is a collection of line puzzles.
 That doesn’t sound super interesting, but somehow it’s downright magical.
 Set on a completely open island, each area’s puzzles have different rulesets.
 Some of them even require environmental cues, both sights and sounds, to uncover the correct solutions.
-The end result is 523 masterfully designed puzzles.
-The island itself is filled with cryptic statues and objects, which all lead up to an ending that is pretty bizarre.
+The result is 523 masterfully designed puzzles.
+The island itself is filled with cryptic statues and objects, which all lead up to a pretty bizarre ending.
 The Witness is without a doubt one of the best puzzle games ever.

 Star Wars: Knights of the Old Republic ($10)